 How Often Should I Bathe My Dog?

-The frequency that you bathe your dog will depend on several factors.
+How often you bathe your dog will depend on several factors.
 The length of their fur, how dirty they get (city dogs tend to need fewer baths than country dogs who spend more time rolling around in the dirt), and your tolerance for “dog smell” are all important considerations.

 Your dog has natural oils in its skin that protect both the skin and the hair from drying out.
 It takes 2-3 days after these oils are stripped from a bath time for them to restore throughout the coat.
 Therefore, it is quite possible to bathe your dog too much.